 Can people representing Sexaholics Anonymous advise on external committees and boards relating to sexual addiction?

-No. One Sexaholics Anonymous Tradition states that “SA has no opinion on outside issues; hence the Sexaholics Anonymous name ought never be drawn into public controversy”.
-There is nothing to stop an individual SA member expressing opinions on external issues, but no one can speak for Sexaholics Anonymous.
+SA’s Tradition 10 states that “SA has no opinion on outside issues; hence the Sexaholics Anonymous name ought never be drawn into public controversy”.
+There is nothing to stop an individual SA member expressing his or her personal opinions on an issue, but no one can speak for Sexaholics Anonymous.
+In SA, our culture is that we can only speak for ourselves.
+We share our personal experience, strength and hope; and we do not consider ourselves authorities with the final word on sexual addiction recovery.

 Yes.
 Sexaholics Anonymous meetings are open to both men and women, married or single, gay or straight.
 Sometimes, in areas where SA is more developed, members have started “men’s” and “women’s” meetings, in addition to co-ed meetings.
 Please contact us if you have a preference.